 Nonspecific lipid-transfer protein 1

 Nonspecific lipid-transfer protein 1 is an antimicrobial peptide found in Vigna radiata var. radiata (mung bean), and has antibacterial and antifungal activity.
 Synonyms: Met-Thr-Cys-Gly-Gln-Val-Gln-Gly-Asn-Leu-Ala-Gln-Cys-Ile-Gly-Phe-Leu-Gln-Lys-Gly-Gly.
-Grades: ≥98%.
+Grade: ≥98%.

 Phospholipids